geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 I can start reasoning about the loop dimensions and how they deal with the different strides.

 ##### **Geohot** [[00:17:04](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1024)]
 This is great.
 Then that's full for those things.
-We can just entirely lower to assembly right there from the gem.
+We can just entirely lower to assembly right there from the GEMM.

 ##### **Qazalin** [[00:17:14](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1034)]
 Oh, you mentioned that I also added support for sensor custom kernel to take assembly.
 Like take storage.
 So if you return an offset program, it will just use that.